 Diabetes is a disease that occurs when your body can't properly use and store sugar.
 When this happens, sugar builds up in your bloodstream.
 This results in “hyperglycemia,” which is commonly referred to as high blood sugar.
-Symptoms include:
+Symptoms of high blood sugar include:

 - Being very thirsty

 - Cuts or wounds that heal very slowly

 In type 2 diabetes, your body may not make enough insulin, respond to it properly (insulin resistance), or both.
 Most adults with diabetes in the United States (about 90% to 95%) have type 2 diabetes.
 This is usually diagnosed in people who are older or overweight.
 In fact, it is estimated that 80% of people who have type 2 diabetes are overweight.